llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       OpenMP 5.0, but our understanding is that it will be clarified in OpenMP 5.1.
 For now, Clacc handles this case by deferring to the OpenMP implementation's handling.
-    * For further discussion, see the notes on the translation of `nomap` in the "Parallel Directives" section below.
 * Identifying a DA as *pre* instead of *imp* only matters for combined directives.
 Notes:
     * OpenACC 3.0 sec.
 2.6 "Data Environment" says "Variables with